Frequently asked questions

 Obtaining Copies of Reports and Records: Most Sheriff's Office records are public information under the Arkansas Freedom of Information Act and are available for public viewing, and for copying for a nominal fee.
 There are several exceptions to this, including specifically reports and paperwork relating to criminal cases remaining open and under investigation, certain personnel records, records sealed/expunged by court order, and records relating to juveniles (under 18 years of age).
 We will not compile statistical or comparative data for individuals, nor will Administration Staff offer comment on reports or documents prepared and filed by individual deputies.

 Accident Reports: Patrol Deputies prepare traffic accident reports on accidents they have investigated on county roads.
-These reports are filed with clerical staff within five (5) days of the date of the accident.
-There is a nominal fee for copies of these reports.
+These reports are filed with clerical staff within five (5) to seven (7) days after the date of the accident.
+There is a nominal fee of $10 each for copies of the report.
 Although deputies frequently arrive at accident scenes on Arkansas State Highways and U. S. Highways to assist the State Police, the deputy will generally not investigate the accident himself.
 That is the responsibility of the State Police under the law.
 Reports from those accidents are filed with the Arkansas State Police Headquarters, and they are not available from the Sheriff's Office.

 205 Hailey Rd.